ROCm/hipCUB/docs/what-is-hipcub.rst

 Unsupported features and differences:

-- Functions, classes, and macros which are not in the public API or undocumented are not supported.
+- Functions, classes, and macros that are not in the public API or undocumented are not supported.

 - Device-wide primitives can't be called from kernels (dynamic parallelism is not supported in HIP